 Our Trenette al Pesto recipe

 - Put the basil and garlic in a blender, together with the pine nuts, and a pinch of sea salt.
-Blend for 1-2 seconds and then add the Pecorino, Parmesan, and some olive oil, a little bit at a time.
-Continue to add the olive oil until it is gone, at which point the pesto should have a creamy consistency.
+Blend for 1-2 seconds and then add the pecorino, parmesan, and some olive oil, a little bit at a time.
+Continue to add the olive oil until there's none left, at which point the pesto should have a creamy consistency.

 - Bring your pasta water to a boil and salt the pot well.
 Add your trenette as well as the green beans and the potato.
 Drain the pasta once is cooked al dente, but ensure to reserve some pasta water for the sauce.